derpcube/derpcube.github.io/coursework.markdown

 ---
 layout: page
-title: Coursework
+title: University of California, Davis
 permalink: /coursework/
 ---

-# University of California, Davis

 > Notes are only visible to ucdavis.edu accounts (university restriction)